-The pushbuttons MODE (20), FILTER (21) and SOURCE (22) refer to the trigger unit.
+The pushbuttons MODE 20, FILTER 21 and SOURCE 22 refer to the trigger unit.
 In XY mode these pushbuttons are without effect as XY displays are untriggered.

 After this pushbutton is depressed it will depend on the settings chosen in MODE (20) (Edge, Video, Logic) which menu will be offered.
+In XY mode the pushbuttons: MODE (20), FILTER (21) and SOURCE (22) are disabled as XY displays can not be triggered.